Home Compare TGT vs WMT

 Target vs Walmart: Which Stock Looks Stronger in 2026?

-Walmart holds the cleaner structural position, with the lead spread across stability and valuation.
+The structural profiles are close, with Walmart carrying a narrow edge on stability.
 Target still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 In the market, Target carries the stronger setup — intact trend against Walmart's broken trend.
 That leaves a split case: the structural lead stays with Walmart, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.